haskell/wreq/www/tutorial.md

 ~~~~

 Both `partFile` and `partFileSource` will set the filename of a part
-to whatever name they are given (including any leading path components
-such as `/tmp/confidential`), and guess its content-type based on the
+to whatever name they are given, and guess its content-type based on
-file name extension.
-Here's an example of how we can upload a file
+the file name extension.
+Here's an example of how we can upload a
-without revealing its name.
+file without revealing its name.

 ~~~~ {.haskell}
 ghci> partFile "label" "foo.hs" & partFileName .~ Nothing